 Founder can be capsular rotation, bony rotation, or often a combination of both.
 It frequently can be hidden by simply misreading the shape and proportions of the hoof capsule.

-Photo 1 is the foot of an insulin resistant, laminitic horse that had consistent hoof care.
+Photo 1 is the foot of a laminitic horse with Equine Metabolic Syndrome (EMS) that had consistent hoof care.
 Even with correct diet in place for many months, the horse continued to be lame.

 By understanding the basic proportions of the foot, one can see that the toe and frog are stretched and can take appropriate trimming measures to start the realignment of the hoof capsule with the coffin bone.

 In photo 2, lateral assessment of this same foot also shows the long toe.
 The upper third of the wall is aligned with the current position of the coffin bone.
 There is a point of angle change in the toe wall (black arrow), classic with a history of founder.
 One fundamental aspect of the realigning trim backs the toe so that it is in line with the current position of the coffin bone (purple line).
 This reduces the pull or leverage on the lamina during break over by allowing the coffin bone to break over correctly.

 This does not mean to rasp, and thus thin the wall all the way up for alignment with higher wall (along the green line).
 By starting with backing the toe from the top with the toe on a stand, and with frequent, often weekly trims, the hoof care professional can start to smooth and blend the wall as it grows down.